-Node.vectors (direction='all', failed=False) Get vectors that connect at this node.
+Node.vectors(direction='all', failed=False)

-Set vectors that connect at this note.
+Get vectors that connect at this node.

 Direction can be "incoming", "outgoing" or "all" (default).
 Failed can be True, False or all class dallinger.models.Vector(origin, destination)

 4.6.4 Vector

 A vector is a directional link between two nodes.
 Nodes connected by a vector can send Transmissions to each other, but because Vectors have a direction, two Vectors are needed for bi-directional Transmissions.